assen-totin/cdn/README.md

 ## Authorisation by JWT

-This is the prefererred and more common scenario.
+This is the preferred and more common scenario.
 In this case a JWT is extracted to find the value for an authorisation field, which is then passed to the authorisation backend.

 To use this scenario, set the JWT signature verification key in configuration option "cdn_jwt_key".